Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Experiments

 \subsection{Sparsity--Speedup Scaling}

 \Cref{fig:sparsity} shows the fundamental motivation.
-The padded PyTorch baseline achieves $0.62\times$ the unpruned throughput at \emph{every} pruning ratio---padding overhead not only negates pruning savings but makes inference strictly \emph{slower} than the unpruned model.
-Our Triton ragged pipeline realizes monotonically increasing speedup: $1.37\times$ at 50\% and $2.13\times$ at 90\%.
-The theoretical ceiling is $2.66\times$ at 90\%; the gap is partially attributable to unpruned layers 1--4 and MLP costs.
+The padded PyTorch baseline achieves $0.96$--$1.03\times$ the unpruned throughput at \emph{every} pruning ratio---pruning with padding provides essentially no speedup.
+Our Triton ragged pipeline realizes monotonically increasing speedup: $1.81\times$ at 50\% and $2.87\times$ at 90\%.